1. Bottom-Up Enthusiasm

 Piyush Mathur, Head of Enterprise Functions, Talent Management and Insights, also shared some practical guidance.

-"I’ve been on conference calls in which women teammates have not made any comment,” Piyush reflected.
-“When that happens, as a best practice before you finish the call or move on to the next topic, you should go to them and say, 'What is your point of view?
-We'd love to hear what you think.'
-Making the workplace more inclusive is often a simple thing to do, and yet we often miss the opportunity."
+“I’ve been on conference calls in which women teammates have not made any comment,” Piyush reflected.
+“When that happens, as a best practice before you finish the call or move on to the next topic, you should go to them and say, ‘What is your point of view?
+We’d love to hear what you think.’
+Making the workplace a more inclusive can be a simple thing to do, but we too often miss the opportunity.”

-Don’t assume anything.
-It’s about asking questions, listening carefully—and then taking action.
+Throw out your assumptions.
+This is about asking questions, listening carefully, then taking action.
 We have to go all the way.

 At Johnson & Johnson, we’re not only committed to having challenging conversations around inclusion, equality and representation, we’re making meaningful changes as well.